YannigSmagghe/HackMe/README.md

 1.3 Fix
 ~~~~~~~
-Use dedicated library to upload image files
+Use dedicated library to upload image files, modify rights on the upload folder
 ~~~~~~~
 5 File inclusion
 ----------------